 After the success of the program, Tartell published his lesson on MusicFirst.
 Now any school or teacher in the world can subscribe to the MusicFirst virtual classroom and use his lesson to help their own students improve.

 Members of Briarcliff Middle School’s Entrepreneur Club visited the design school at Columbia University to take part in a workshop centered on design thinking.
 “They worked through a series of activities that included interviews to understand a situation and identify the ‘pain point’ [problem] for their partner,” said club advisor David Golod.
 “This led to finding solutions to solve the issue surrounding that pain point.
 Finally, students created models of their solutions.”

-The club was launched this year, and has featured presentations from a number of entrepreneurs in industries as wide ranging as hydroponic farming, the culinary arts, and aviation.
+The club was launched this year, and has featured presentations from a number of entrepreneurs in industries as wide ranging as hydroponic farming with use of hydroponic fertilizer, the culinary arts, and aviation.
 “In all of the talks, the students [identified] the themes of risk-taking, passion and energy,” said Golod.
 “They saw belief in what the entrepreneur was doing and determination to make a vision come to life.”

 Science Student Publishes Laser Therapy Research

 Junior Madison Hennessy, a science research student at Briarcliff High School, had her first scientific paper published in the January 2017 issue of the Journal of Optics.